fleetdm/fleet/handbook/business-operations/README.md

 > Use this spreadsheet as the source of truth.
 Always make changes to it first before adding or removing a recurring expense.
 Only track significant expenses.
 (Other things besides amount can make a payment significant; like it being an individualized expense, for example.)

 ### Register a domain for Fleet
 Domain name registrations are handled through Namecheap.
-Access is managed via 1Password. <!-- TODO: Move into "tools we use" sheet -->
+Access is managed via 1Password.

 ### Access a background check
 Fleet team members with access to Fleet's infrastructure undergo a background check provided through [Vetty](https://vetty.co/).
 Only the most recent background checks appear on the home page of Vetty's dashboard.
 To access a complete list of background checks run in Vetty, scroll down to the bottom of the candidates page and click "View Historical".